-Transport Mayoral Commitments Transport Strategy Policies Strategy Goals - 1.
-Residents and businesses connected to economic I will develop a plan for road investment that takes a co- ordinated long-term perspective Improve the existing transport network to enhance access to jobs, markets, skills and supply chains adopting technology solutions to support this opportunity I will actively support improved public transport connections to Doncaster Sheffield Airport Enhance productivity by making our transport system faster, more reliable and more resilient, considering the role of new technologies to achieve this I will develop a plan for road investment that takes a co- ordinated long-term perspective Invest in integrated packages of infrastructure to unlock future economic growth and support Local Plans, including new housing provision 2.
-A cleaner and greener Sheffield City RegionI will undertake a review of the bus network in South Yorkshire, to look at all options for improving local bus service Improve air quality across our City Region to meet legal thresholds, supporting improved health and activity for all, especially in designated AQMAs and CAZs Lead the way towards a low carbon transport network, including a zero- carbon public transport network
+Transport Mayoral Commitments Transport Strategy Policies Strategy Goals 1.
+Residents and businesses connected to economic I will develop a plan for road investment that takes a co-ordinated long-term perspective Improve the existing transport network to enhance access to jobs, markets, skills and supply chains adopting technology solutions to support this opportunity I will actively support improved public transport connections to Doncaster Sheffield Airport 2.
+Enhance productivity by making our transport system faster, more reliable and more resilient, considering the role of new technologies to achieve this I will develop a plan for road investment that takes a co- ordinated long-term perspective Invest in integrated packages of infrastructure to unlock future economic growth and support Local Plans, including new housing provision 2.
+A cleaner and greener Sheffield City Region I will undertake a review of the bus network in South Yorkshire, to look at all options for improving local bus service Improve air quality across our City Region to meet legal thresholds, supporting improved health and activity for all, especially in designated AQMAs and CAZs Lead the way towards a low carbon transport network, including a zero- carbon public transport network

-6. Work in tandem with the planning and development community to create attractive places 3.
-Safe, reliable and accessible transport I will invest in services to ensure that residents with disabilities, young people, the elderly and those who are 7.
-Ensure people feel safe when they travel and invest in our streets to make them more attractive places. network isolated economically and geographically are able to travel easily, confidently and affordably I will put pedestrians and cyclists at the centre of our 8.
-Enhance our multi-modal transport system which encourages sustainable travel choices and is embedded in the assessment of transport requirements for new development, particularly for active travel. transport plans I will ensure that safety is planned into all future transport investment and that road safety education initiatives are prioritised 9.
+Work in tandem with the planning and development community to create attractive places 3.
+Safe, reliable and accessible transport network I will invest in services to ensure that residents with disabilities, young people, the elderly and those who are isolated economically and geographically are able to travel easily, confidently and affordably I will put pedestrians and cyclists at the centre of our transport plans I will ensure that safety is planned into all future transport investment and that road safety education initiatives are prioritised Ensure people feel safe when they travel and invest in our streets to make them more attractive places.
+Enhance our multi-modal transport system which encourages sustainable travel choices and is embedded in the assessment of transport requirements for new development, particularly for active travel.
 Ensure our transport network offers sustainable and inclusive access for all to local services, employment opportunities and our green and recreational spaces